 How to Use the GI Bill® to Pay for College

-- Submit your application.
+- Submit your application for admission to the University.
 Identify your status as a veteran or service member in order to waive your application fee.
 Apply as an undergraduate or graduate student.

 - Allow six to eight weeks to receive a decision from admissions.